TV3 (Latvian TV channel): Programming

-Acquired programming on TV3 include CSI: Crime Scene Investigation, CSI: Miami, CSI: NY, Bones, Castle, Lie to Me, Servant of the People and several other shows.
-The channel also features many Latvian programmes, including the news programme TV3 Ziņas (TV3 News), Degpunktā (In the spotlight), investigative news programme Nekā personīga (Nothing Personal) and TV series UgunsGrēks, Svešā seja, and Viņas melo labāk.
+Acquired programming on TV3 include CSI: Crime Scene Investigation, CSI: Miami, CSI: NY, CSI: Vegas, Bones, Castle, Lie to Me, Servant of the People and several other shows.
+The channel also features many Latvian programmes, including the news programme TV3 Ziņas (TV3 News), Degpunktā (In the spotlight), investigative news programme Nekā personīga (Nothing Personal) and TV series UgunsGrēks, Svešā seja, Viņas melo labāk and Nemīlētie, as well as entertainment and musical programs.
+Also airing the sport's events like Ice Hockey World Championships (from 2000 to 2017), FIBA Basketball World Cup and EuroBasket (since 2002, with exceptions 2019 FIBA Basketball World Cup and EuroBasket 2022, they were only shown by TV6.) and Formula One (from 2009 to 2010).